rezaabedi1365/Linux/OpenSSL/DKIM/Readme.md

+# DKIM ”Domain Keys Identified Mail”
-# How to create a DKIM record with OpenSSL
+## How to create a DKIM record with OpenSSL
 https://www.mailhardener.com/kb/how-to-create-a-dkim-record-with-openssl

  ####  Generating the private key